MrDonutLlama/SFTPUploader/README.md

 ## Key Features

 - **Recursive Directory Upload**: Upload all files and directories within a specified local directory to a corresponding directory on the SFTP server, preserving the directory structure.
-- **File Hash Comparison**: Computes and compares SHA-256 hash values of files to determine if they are identical or different, allowing for precise control over which files are replaced.
+- **File Hash Comparison**: Optionally computes and compares SHA-256 hash values of files to determine if they are identical or different, allowing for precise control over which files are replaced.
+  - **Optional Hash Checking**: Users can choose whether or not to perform file hash comparisons.
+Skipping hash checks can significantly speed up the process, especially when dealing with large numbers of files.
 - **Customizable Handling of Duplicates**:
   - Replace all files with different hashes.
   - Skip all files with different hashes.
   - Prompt for each file to decide whether to replace or skip.
 - **Automatic Directory Creation**: Automatically creates directories on the remote server as needed, mirroring the local directory structure.
+- **Progress Bars**: Utilizes TQDM to display progress bars, providing a visual indication of the upload process.
 - **Color-Coded Output**: Provides clear, color-coded output to guide the user through the upload process and indicate actions taken.

 ## Configuration